kadena-io/pact-5/docs/builtins/Time/parse-time.md

 | %M | Minute of of the hour, zero-padded to two characters, "00"–"59" |
 | %S | Second of the minute, zero-padded to two characters, "00"–"60" |

-There are many other formatting options.
-For example, you can replace the numeric representing the month of the year with the short or long name for the month.
-For information about all of the formats supported, see [Time formats](/pact-5/Time/time-functions#time-formats).
+For more information about time formats supported, see [Time formats](/pact-5/Time/time-functions#time-formats).

 ### Basic syntax

-To construct time from a UTC value using a specified format, use the following syntax:
+To construct UTC time string from a input time that uses a specified format, use the following syntax:

-`(parse-time format utcval)`
+`(parse-time format input)`

 ### Arguments